bogy0/react-concurrent-mode/README.md

 # Frontend Board Presentation about React's new Concurent Mode
 Check the docs - [Introducing Concurrent Mode (Experimental)](https://reactjs.org/docs/concurrent-mode-intro.html)

+## Available Scripts
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## How to enable Concurent Mode?
 Install react and react-dom experimental versions: `yarn add react@experimental react-dom@experimental`
 ```ReactDOM.createRoot(rootNode).render(<App />);```